Directed By: Roger Donaldson

 Trivia: This was the fFirst film to be screened at the White House by newly-elected President George W. Bush and his wife, Laura, a screening also attended by several members of the Kennedy family.

-Perhaps the greatest strength of Thirteen Days is its ability to build suspense around a well-known historical event.
-Throughout the film, we sit in on a number of key conversations between the Kennedy brothers and O’Donnell, during which they try to come up with a way to get the missiles out of Cuba without resorting to an all-out invasion, which the military is pushing for (the Generals even try to manipulate the situation by flying missions over Cuba, believing that, if a U.S. plane were shot down, the President would have no alternative but to issue the invasion order).
-Despite the fact a good portion of the movie takes place in conference rooms, Thirteen Days generates quite a bit of tension, a real accomplishment when you consider that almost everyone in the audience knows beforehand how it’s going to end.
+The greatest strength of Thirteen Days is its ability to generate tension while relating a well-known historical event.
+Throughout the film, we the audience sit in on key conversations between the Kennedy brothers and O’Donnell, where they discuss and debate ways to get the missiles out of Cuba without resorting to an invasion.
+The military is pushing for it; the Generals even try to manipulate the situation by flying missions over Cuba, believing that, if a U.S. plane is shot down, Kennedy would have no alternative but to issue the invasion order.
+Even with a good portion of the movie set in conference rooms, Thirteen Days is a suspenseful watch, a real accomplishment when you consider that everyone knows beforehand how it’s going to end.

-Though it suffers a little in the authenticity department (Costner’s Massachusetts accent definitely leaves something to be desired) and may not be the most accurate account of what transpired (several people, including former Secretary of Defense Robert McNamera, have stated that Kenny O’Donnell was nothing more than a personal secretary, and had no role whatsoever in the decision-making process), Thirteen Days, thanks to its marvelous performances and smart, well-written script, is a tremendously engaging historical drama.
+Though it suffers a little in the authenticity department (Costner’s Massachusetts accent definitely leaves something to be desired) and may not be historically accurate (some, including former Secretary of Defense Robert McNamera, contend that Kenny O’Donnell was nothing more than a personal secretary, and had no role whatsoever in the decision-making process), Thirteen Days, with its marvelous performances and smart script, is a tremendously engaging historical drama.

 No comments: